mozilla/fxa/packages/fxa-content-server/docs/architecture.md

 #### Authentication Brokers

+##### public

+###### fx-desktop-v1
+v1 of the Firefox Desktop authentication broker, communicates with Firefox using CustomEvents when the user is attempting to authenticate for Sync.

+###### fx-desktop-v2
+v2 of the Fx Desktop authentication broker, it communicates with the browser using WebChannels.

+###### fx-desktop-v3
+v3 of the Fx Desktop authentication broker, it allows the uid of a user to change if the user's account has been deleted.

+###### fx-fennec-v1
+Interfaces with Firefox for Android when authenticating for Sync, it communicates with the browser using WebChannels.

+###### fx-firstrun-v1
+Used by FxDesktop to embed FxA within an iframe on the firstrun page.
+Communicates with the browser using WebChannels.

+###### fx-firstrun-v2
+v2 of the firstrun authentication broker, used to enable "Choose what to Sync".

+###### fx-ios-v1
+Interfaces with Sync on Fx for iOS.
+Uses the same custom protocol as fx-desktop-v1.

+###### fx-sync
+A base class for all other Sync auth brokers to define common behaviors.
+Instantiated directly in the verification tab for users that authenticate for Sync and verify in a 2nd browser.

+###### oauth-redirect
+RedirectAuthenticationBroker is used for redirect based OAuth flows.
+The RedirectAuthenticationBroker sends results to the OAuth relying party via the browser's URL.

+###### web
+Authentication broker used when a user browses directly to the site.

-##### Base
+##### internal
+These brokers are for internal use, as the base for public brokers.

+###### base
-BaseAuthenticationBroker is the generic interface for other brokers.
+The generic interface for other brokers.
+Used to define common shared behaviors.

+###### fx-sync-channel
+Base for brokers that communicate with Firefox.

+###### fx-sync-web-channel
+Generic interface used for Syncing with browsers that support web channels.

-##### OAuth
+##### oauth
 OAuthAuthenticationBroker provides functionality common to all OAuth related flows.
 The OAuthAuthenticationBroker saves OAuth data before verification, generates OAuth results, and sends the OAuth result to the OAuth relying party.

-###### Redirect
-RedirectAuthenticationBroker is used for redirect based OAuth flows.
-The RedirectAuthenticationBroker sends results to the OAuth relying party via the browser's URL.

-###### IFrame
-IFrameAuthenticationBroker is used for iframe based OAuth flows.
-This broker communicates with the OAuth relying party via postMessage.
-The IFrame broker ensures the parent IFRAME is the same domain as the domain registered for the `client_id` passed on startup.

-###### WebChannel
-WebChannelAuthenticationBroker is used for communicating with browser based services like Loop.
-WebChannelBroker communicates with the browser via postMessage and special events.

-##### FxDesktop
-FxDesktopAuthenticationBroker interfaces with Firefox Sync.
-A custom protocol allows the content server to query the browser for information and send results back.

 #### Channels

-##### FxDesktop/Sync
+##### FxDesktop v1/Sync
 Communication between Sync and Firefox Accounts is done via [custom DOM events](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent) known as a `FirefoxAccountsCommand`.

-##### WebChannel/Hello
+##### WebChannel/Sync
-Communication between Hello and Firefox Accounts is done via a custom DOM event known as a `WebChannelMessageToChrome`.
+Communication between the browser and FxA is done via a custom DOM event known as a `WebChannelMessageToChrome`.

-##### postMessage/Lightbox
+##### postMessage
-Communication between the Firefox OAuth Lightbox and the RP is done via [postMessage](https://developer.mozilla.org/en-US/docs/Web/API/window.postMessage).
+Communication between the FxA and the RP is done via [postMessage](https://developer.mozilla.org/en-US/docs/Web/API/window.postMessage).

 ### High Level Server Side Components